Colby-Frison/map-background/README.md

 The program takes quite a long time to execute because it interacts with an external source to pull the map info, it is also very high resolution, so it takes a while to render and crop.

+requirements.txt contains all dependencies for the program. run `pip install -r requirements.txt` to install them.

 ---

 At some point I will implement the following features: